Zenith Stromberg Carburetter Repair Guide

-One of the greatest mysteries about Zenith Stromberg carburetters is exactly: “where does the dashpot oil go”?
-Usually, this is caused by a rotten, leaky o-ring in the nut that holds the needle assembly.
+Among the greatest mysteries about Zenith Stromberg carburetors is exactly: “where does the dashpot oil go”?
+Usually, the reason is a rotten, leaky o-ring in the needle metering screw used to adjust the fuel-air mixture.
 This article will show you how to replace the o-ring.

 Required Tools: